Date of Award

 Scholarly Commons Citation

 Fanasheh, Husam Abdallah Mahmoud, "An Optimization Technique of Airlines' Seat Inventory Management" (1997).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 98.